Scan thousands of ports in a second! Let’s see how network admins can do this.

 So, here you go.

 TCP Port Scanner

 As the name indicates – it is capable of scanning only TCP ports.

-TCP Port Scanner use SYN method and can scan up to 10,000 ports per second.
+TCP Port Scanner uses the SYN method and can scan up to 10,000 ports per second.
 It works only on Windows.

-Nmap (Network Mapper) is one of the administrator’s favorite tool.
-You can install on Windows, Linux, MacOS or build from source code.
+Nmap (Network Mapper) is one of the administrator’s favorite tools.
+You can install on Windows, Linux, macOS, or build from source code.
 Do you know Nmap can scan the ports?